Book review magazine for teenagers

 This presentation on Teen Titles has background info, tips on how to use the magazine to find something good to read and guidances on writing reviews.

-And this issue features something new too.
-We are delighted to present to you out new Top Teen Title!
-We decided it was high time we picked out our favourite book of the all the titles we received for review and this issue we chose ( drumroll please!)
-Burn by Patrick Ness
+We are also delighted to present to you the second in our new Top Teen Title column!
+We decided it was high time we picked out our favourite book of the all the titles we received for review and for this issue we have chosen Ross Sayers’, Daisy On The Outer Line.

 Every issue has interviews with today's most popular writers, author photos and biographies.